Breisky government

-The Breisky government (Regierung Breisky) was a caretaker cabinet in office from midday of January 26 to midday of January 27, 1922.
+The Breisky government (Regierung Breisky) was a caretaker cabinet in office in Austria from midday of January 26 to midday of January 27, 1922.
 The government came to be when Chancellor Johannes Schober stepped down in order to put a formal end to a coalition agreement between Christian Social Party and Greater German People's Party that had gradually broken down over the course of the preceding weeks.
 President Michael Hainisch installed Walter Breisky, the vice chancellor in Schober's cabinet, as Schober's interim successor.
 Within less than twenty-four hours, the quarreling coalition partners agreed that no credible alternative to Schober was available, revived their coalition agreement, and convinced Schober to take the reins again.

 Background

 The first Schober government, sworn in on June 21, 1921, was a coalition government supported by the Christian Social Party and the Greater German People's Party.

 Although the coalition was unambiguously right of center, the government itself was supposed to be nonpartisan – a so-called "cabinet of civil servants" ("Beamtenkabinett") loyal to the country rather than to any particular faction.

 Eight of its eleven members, including the chancellor himself, were political independents and career administrators in the employ of the republic.

 On December 16, 1921, Chancellor Schober and President Hainisch signed the Treaty of Lana, an agreement of mutual understanding and friendship between Austria and Czechoslovakia.
 In particular, Austria reconfirmed to its neighbor to the north that it would faithfully abide by the Treaty of Saint-Germain and would neither seek unification with Germany nor attempt to restore the Habsburgs to power.
 In return, Czechoslovakia promised a substantial loan to the struggling, cash-strapped rump state.
 The treaty would also generally improve Austria's international standing and make it easier for Austria to secure additional loans from other countries.

 The Christian Socials were in favor of the treaty, but their remaining coalition partner, the Greater German People's Party, was vehemently opposed.
 Ardently pan-German, the People's Party had been hoping that Austria would, sooner or later, defy the Treaty of Saint-Germain and would seek accession to the German Reich.
 The party had also been hoping that the unification of all Germans would extend to the Sudeten Germans, the German-speaking former Habsburg subjects living in what used to be Bohemia.
 Schober, whom the party had considered an ally, was renouncing both these goals.